 How to make flummery

 You soak the oatmeal in cold water for 48 hours and then strain it reserving the liquid and discarding the oatmeal itself.
 It is the oaty flavoured water you want for making this dessert.
-You then mix this with the orange juice and sugar and bring to the boil stirring for about 15 minutes until it is very thick. timings of this depend on the starchiness of the oatmeal.
+You then mix this with the orange juice and sugar and bring to the boil stirring for at least 15 minutes until it is very thick. timings of this depend on the starchiness of the oatmeal.

 Remove from heat and allow to cool before stirring in the double cream then pour into 6 little glasses and chill for at least 30 minutes in the fridge.
 Then mix the whisky with the honey and add a teaspoonful to each glass.
 Finally whip the cream and add this on top finishing off with a sprinkling of grated zest from the orange.

 This recipe for Flummery will make 6 small servings.
 As it is a rich dessert make your servings on the small side.
 I like to serve mine in these small upright glasses with tiny coffee spoons.